oslabs-beta/tkyo-drift/tkyo-drift/README.md

 The training baseline represents the set of inputs used to generate the initial model AI responses, which are ingested by running the 'tkyoDriftSetTraining.py' script.
 This script performs a batch analysis of each I/O pair used in the training set and creates an artificially 'locked' training file that can not/will not be be appended to over time.
 Theoretically, you should only need to update this when you have retrained you model.

-- `Hybrid`: Use the rolling file to provide first K (default 10,000) and last N (default 1,000) simultaneously.
+- `Hybrid`: Use the rolling file to provide oldest K (default 10,000) and newest N (default 1,000) simultaneously.

-In the event that there is no training data supplied to the system, the Drift analyzer will use the first N values entered into the rolling file to represent mock 'training' data, while the last K (default of 10,000) values represent the 'rolling' data.
+In the event that there is no training data supplied to the system, the Drift analyzer will use the oldest K values entered into the rolling file to represent mock 'training' data, while the newest K values represent the 'rolling' data.
 This allows us to compare drift against an anchor point to see drift over time, while still having a rolling window to see shock impacts to the system caused by new concepts/semantics/lexicon.

 ### Binary Embedding Storage

-Embeddings are saved in `.bin` files using float16 for efficient storage.
+Embeddings are saved in `.bin` files using float32 for efficient storage.
 This minimizes disk I/O and enables fast appending.
-Note that math calculates are still performed in float32 after float16 conversions after disk reads.
-While this adds noise and make drift detection less precise, it should only impact drift detection after 6 decimal points.

 - Each file is named:
   `{modelType}.{ioType}.{baselineType}.bin`